Female Sexual Health After Cancer | Livestrong

 • Water-based lubricants last longer and work better than old-style gels.
 Silicone-based lubricants last even longer but are more expensive and may stain sheets or clothing.

 • Can be purchased at most drugstores or over the Internet.
-Look for brands that do not contain perfumes or chemicals such as parabens or gycerine, and that try to keep the vagina at the same pH as is normal before menopause (4.5).
+Look for brands that do not contain perfumes or chemicals such as parabens or glycerine, and that try to keep the vagina at the same pH as is normal before menopause (4.5).

 • May wear off and need to be re-applied during sexual caressing or intercourse.